open/close all folders

 - Cute Bruiser: Adorable, sweet, and bubbly... but also surprisingly tough when it comes to a fight.
 She's strong enough to physically overpower, pick up, and throw the Storm King's much larger Mooks.

 - Disappeared Dad: There is no mention of Skystar's father at all in the books or the film.
-Which is weird considering that by default he is the king!!!

 - Everything's Better with Princesses: Unlike most princesses in My Little Pony, who are handed the title of "princess" by others as both a symbol of authority and a form of knighthood, Skystar is a closer-to-real-life example who is the daughter of a queen, making her a princess by birth.